Wulab324/GH13_ML/README.md

 #### Other Python scripts
 - `bioinformatics.py`: contains adhoc functions for bioinformatic analysis
-- `plots_and_analysis.py`: for analyzing results and plotting the figures in the manuscript
+- `plots_and_analysis.py`: for analyzing results and plotting the figures

 ## Other softwares
 - HMMER v3.1b2